What is the difference between a contract and an interface in Solidity?

 What is Solidity and what is it used for?

-Solidity is a high-level, statically-typed programming language for writing smart contracts that run on the Ethereum Virtual Machine (EVM)...
+Solidity is a high-level, statically-typed language for writing smart contracts on the Ethereum Virtual Machine (EVM).
+It is contract-oriented and Turing-complete, enabling diverse programs on the Eth..

 Solidity Interview Questions